(Beijing, Xi'an, Lhasa, Chengdu, Shanghai)

 Meet your driver for an airport transfer with a private vehicle and English speaking guide.

 Enjoy a full day private guided tour with lunch at the Great Wall at Mutianyu located 45 miles northeast of Beijing.
 This section winds along lofty, cragged mountains for 1.4 miles.
-Construction was started in the Northern Qi Dynasty (550 - 577) and was restored in the early Ming Dynasty (1368 - 1644).
-Built mainly from granite with 8m walls and 5m wide at the top, it is notable for its 22 watchtowers.
+Construction was started in the Northern Qi Dynasty (550-577) and was restored in the early Ming Dynasty (1368-1644).
+Built mainly from granite with 8 meter walls and 5 meter wide at the top, it is notable for its 22 watchtowers.
 Lunch is included.

-Built in the 13th century on the foundations of the original Tang Forbidden City surrounding the city centre, experience the full 14km circuit of China's most intact city wall with great views of the city on either side.
+Built in the 13th century on the foundations of the original Tang Forbidden City surrounding the city center, experience the full 14 kilometer circuit of China's most intact city wall with great views of the city on either side.

 Take the afternoon to rest at your hotel to allow your body to acclimatize.
 Try to minimize physical activity to avoid the effects of altitude sickness.